GfSE/SAF-Specification/stakeholders.md

 ## Concern
 * Are defined standard items considered in the architecture?
-* For what purpose is the system of interest developed or adapted?
+* For what purpose is the system developed or adapted?

   ***Rationale:  In my role, I need to check whether the overall system purpose is supported.***
 * How does a system function interact with its environment?